Gauge theory for string algebroids: Complex gauge group

 \subsection{Hamiltonian automorphisms}

 In this section we define a normal subgroup

-by means of the Aeppli cohomology of the complex manifold $X$, which is the key to our moment map picture in Section \ref{sec:mmapmod}.
-To fix ideas, we shall think of $\Pic(Q)$ as an analogue of the group of symplectomorphisms of a complex symplectic manifold, while the elements in $\Pic_A(Q)$ will play the role of complex Hamiltonian symplectomorphisms.
+by means of the de Rham cohomology of the complex manifold $X$, which is the key to our moment map picture in Section \ref{sec:mmapmod}.
+In the literature about Courant algebroids, elements of the group $\Aut_{dR}(E_Q)$ receive the name of \emph{inner symmetries} (see e.g. \cite{grt}), but we shall take a more fundamental approach inspired by symplectic geometry.
+To fix ideas, we shall think of $\Aut(E_Q)$ as an analogue of the group of symplectomorphisms of a complex symplectic manifold, while the elements in $\Aut_{dR}(E_Q)$ will play the role of complex Hamiltonian symplectomorphisms.